linamoussadek/HotelsApp/README.md

 Steps to run:

 In server directory, run:
-npm install

-npm start (or npm run dev for live updates)
+npm install and npm start (or npm run dev for live updates)

 Then navigate to a new terminal for the client directory

 In client directory, run:
-npm install

-npm start
+npm install and npm start